 So how does Paul unpack this?
 Paul’s gospel declared God judges human hearts (Romans 2:16).
 Can God be just in condemning humanity?
 Paul claimed that because people know how they ought to live before God’s glory but refuse to do so, God’s judgment is righteous.

-Furthermore, God assesses people according to their understanding of his standard of glory.
+Furthermore, God assesses people according to how they implemented their understanding of his standard of glory.
 That is fair.
 Theoretically, the principles God will use to judge could either commend or condemn.
 However, in reality it always leads to condemnation because everyone has sinned and fallen short of God’s glory.
 No one, not even those who have God’s Law, are right before God.

 Whereas the Law and the prophets had testified to God’s righteousness, now the gospel also reveals God to be righteous by how he is saving people.
 However, we might ask, how can God be righteous in saving sinners, since scripture curses the one who acquits the guilty?
 Paul’s explanation reveals God does not merely declare the guilty innocent, rather Christ provided the basis enabling people to be right with God.